patternfly/patternfly-react/CONTRIBUTING.md

 - Storybook and Documentation
   - Include a link to the design documentation in the [PatternFly Pattern Library](http://www.patternfly.org/pattern-library/) if it exists.
 If a PatternFly design does not exist yet, then provide a description that explains when the component would be used and what goal or task it helps to accomplish.

-A link to the Storybook (PatternFly 3) and demo documentation (PatternFly 4) will be automatically generated and posted as a comment after the pull request build is complete.
+A link to the demo documentation will be automatically generated and posted as a comment after the pull request build is complete.

 Once your pull request has been reviewed, if all conditions above have been met your pull request will be approved and merged.